tos-kamiya/d2vg/README.md

 ### Using the language-specific model

-By default, the multilingual sentence transformers model is used for search.
+By default, a multilingual sentence transformer model is used for search.
 The `--model` option allows you to search using a specific language model.
 For example, you can use `-m en-s` to use the model for English.